“I resist this death sentence.”

-Cancer is now the second leading cause of death globally—and it’s rising.
-Despite decades of research and billions in funding, many patients still find themselves with few effective options.
+- Cancer is now the second—and rising—leading cause of death globally.
+Despite decades of research and billions in funding, many patients and their loved ones still find themselves with few effective options.
 It’s no surprise that growing numbers are exploring alternative treatments.

 Hello, I’m Jeff Bowman.

-I’m building IResist, an online community where people can share, learn about and discuss these treatments in depth.
+I’m building IResist, an online community where people can share, learn about and discuss alternative cancer treatments in depth.

 Other groups exist, but they all suffer from the same design flaw: posts are stacked in a single, endless, monolithic column.
-This layout makes it hard to follow who is replying to whom and discourages real conversation.
+This layout makes it hard to follow who is replying to whom, and in what context.
+It discourages real conversation.
 So much potential is lost with this.

 My approach is different.
-IResist uses a clean, tree-style layout—much like Windows’ own File Explorer—showing the thread hierarchy on the left and the selected post on the right.
-Here’s a simple example:
+IResist uses a fully threaded layout—much like Windows’ own File Explorer—showing the discussion hierarchy on the left and the selected post on the right.
+Here’s a simple example that you can navigate to get a feel for the concept.
+(Click the arrows to expand the branches.)

 This isn’t a new idea.
 In the late ’90s and early ’00s, I participated in a FoxPro programming forum on CompuServe that used a similar design.
 It was wonderful—discussions flourished and lifetime friendships were forged.